-Term Definition

-Arithmetic Operator A mathematical character to perform

-and and operator a calculation.

-Example: +

-Example. +

-A ==== A set of values of the same data

-Array A set of values, of the same data

-type, stored in sequence.
+Term Definition Arithmetic Operator A mathematical character to perform a calculation.
+Example: + Array A set of values, of the same data type, stored in sequence.
 A list.
 Casting Setting or changing the data type of a variable.

-Concatenation Connecting strings of characters

-Concatenation

-together.

-Condition A statement which is either true or

-false.
-A computation depends on

-whether a condition is true or false.

-Constant A value which does not change whils

-the program is running.
+Concatenation Connecting strings of characters together.
+Condition A statement which is either true or false.
+A computation depends on whether a condition is true or false.
+Constant A value which does not change whilst the program is running.
 Element An individual item in an array.
-A

-value in a list.
+A value in a list.
 File Anything you can save.
-Document,

-piece of music, data etc.

-dentifier A name, usually for part of the

-program such as a constant, variable array etc.

-F Statement -Selection A statement that lets a program

-select an action depending on

-whether it is true or false.

-Loops -Iteration Repeating an action, activity or

-• section within a program.

-Operator A character which determines what

-• action is to be considered or

-determined.
-Example: =

-Relational Operator An operator which compares two

-• values.
-Example: <

-Subroutine A section of code written outside of

-the main program.
-Covers

-procedures and functions.

-I
+Document, piece of music, data etc. ldentifier A name, usually for part of the program such as a constant, variable, array etc. IF Statement -Selection A statement that lets a program select an action depending on whether it is true or false.
+Loops -Iteration Repeating an action, activity or section within a program.
+Operator A character which determines what action is to be considered or determined.
+Example: = Relational Operator An operator which compares two values.
+Example: < Subroutine A section of code written outside of the main program.
+Covers procedures and functions.

-Variable A memory location
+/ariable A memory location

 within a computer

 where values are stored.